Tom represents clients in international arbitration and commercial litigation.

 - Represented a foreign utility in ICSID arbitration.

-- Represented a hotel development company in ICC arbitrations.
+- Represented a hotel development company in multiple ICC arbitrations.

 - Represented an investor in the United States District Court for the District of Columbia in an action confirming an ICSID award on an ex parte basis.